What is Search Encrypt? Why Should You Use A Private Search Engine?

 What Is a Private Search Engine?

 There are many types of private search engines.
 Essentially, a private search engine is a search engine that doesn’t track its users, and delivers search results with added layers of protection.
 Search Encrypt is unique because it uses local encryption for an added layer of privacy protection.
 Your search terms are transmitted to our servers in encrypted form, where they are decrypted and sent through our private search engine.
-Your search terms are not linked with any user identifiable information and we don’t store that information on our servers.
+Your search terms are not linked with your user-identifiable information and we don’t store your history or other browsing behavior.

 Privacy focused search engines, like Search Encrypt or Startpage, probably won’t replace Google any time soon.
 In recent years though, and more so in 2017, these private search engines have seen noticeable increases in traffic and the searches they process.
 Search Encrypt is no exception — It’s Alexa Ranking has jumped up from 2,993 to 1,814 in the last three months alone.